May 19, 2026

 This path is especially good for analysts, data engineers, and admins who want help interpreting queries, exploring metadata, or answering what’s going on in my account? type questions.

-If your team already has a strong local development workflow, the Cortex Code CLI is where things get interesting:
+If your team already has a strong local development workflow, the CoCo CLI is where things get interesting:

-1. Install the Cortex Code CLI and authenticate it against your Snowflake account (Snowflake’s documentation walks through the steps for your OS and auth method).
+1. Install the CoCo CLI and authenticate it against your Snowflake account (Snowflake’s documentation walks through the steps for your OS and auth method).

 2. Point the CLI at your Snowflake account and, optionally, at your dbt or Airflow projects so it can reason about both your code and your data.